 While there is disagreement regarding the extent to which foreign aid can directly contribute to reducing the threat of terrorism, most agree that economic and security assistance aimed at reducing poverty, promoting jobs and educational opportunities, and helping stabilize conflict-prone nations can indirectly address some of the factors that terrorists use in recruiting disenfranchised individuals for their cause.
 As illustrated in the table below, the United States has provided more than \$5.9 billion to 26 so-called "front-line" states in the global war on terrorism in immediate post-September 11 and FY2002 appropriations, while FY2003 regular and supplemental spending bills have provided \$7.1 billion.
 The Administration proposes \$4.8 billion for the "front-line" states in FY2004.
-(None of these figures includes post-conflict reconstruction assistance for Iraq which totals about \$2.5 billion.)
+(None of these figures include post-conflict reconstruction assistance for Iraq which totals about \$2.5 billion enacted, plus \$20.3 billion anticipated in an FY2004 supplemental request.)